oashour/vesta-espresso/README.md

 ## Installation Instructions

-# Mac
+### Mac

-These instructions assume you have already downloaded [VESTA](https://jp-minerals.org/vesta/en/) and installed it in the default location (`/Applications/VESTA.app`).
+Download the `.dmg` file from the [releases](https://github.com/oashour/vesta-espresso/releases) page and install it the usual way.
+If VESTA was installed the default way, you don't need to configure anything, the VESTA (ESPRESSO).app should just work.

-Download the `.dmg` file from the [releases](https://github.com/oashour/vesta-espresso/releases) page and install the app as usual.
-If you add this to your Dock, you'll be able to drag Quantum ESPRESSO input files with the extensions `.in` or `.pwi` onto the icon to open them in VESTA, or right-click them in Finder and select 'Open With -> Vesta (ESPRESSO).app'.
+If you add it to your Dock, you'll be able to drag Quantum ESPRESSO input files with the extensions `.in` or `.pwi` onto the icon to open them in VESTA, or right-click them in Finder and select 'Open With -> Vesta (ESPRESSO).app'.
 You can also change the default app to VESTA (ESPRESSO).app as well.

 Note that you can't use the `open` dialogue within VESTA to open Quantum ESPRESSO files.
 The app only acts as a wrapper around VESTA and doesn't add any functionality to the program itself.